stephantul/stephantul.github.io/about.md

 Right now, I work as a principal ML engineer at [Ecosia](https://www.ecosia.org/), the search engine that plants trees.
 I am tech lead on the Intent Recognition pipeline, which is the classifier that runs on any query being entered into Ecosia search.

 I am one of the founders of [minish](https://github.com/MinishLab), and created [model2vec](https://github.com/MinishLab/model2vec), [semhash](https://github.com/MinishLab/semhash) and the [potion models](https://huggingface.co/collections/minishlab/potion-6721e0abd4ea41881417f062).
+I quit Minish in september 2025.

-Before that, I worked as a Senior NLP/Machine Learning Engineer at [Metamaze](https://www.metamaze.eu).
+Before working at Ecosia, I worked as a Senior NLP/Machine Learning Engineer at [Metamaze](https://www.metamaze.eu).
 I worked on a lot of projects related to generative AI, mostly related to the core business of Metamaze, which is automated document processing.

 Some time ago, I worked as a Data Scientist at [Dataprovider.com](https://www.dataprovider.com).
 I worked on a variety of AI projects, mostly to do with Information Retrieval-like tasks.